-In this new and evolving environment, the profession will no doubt have to consider what practice looks like, including the scope of practice and how treatment is provided.
+In this current environment, the profession has reconsidered what practice looks like, including the scope of practice and how treatment is provided.
 As always, you will use clinical judgment (in conjunction with state and national regulations) to make decisions on what is best for your practice and your patients.
-You may decide that using alternative methods of virtual communication makes the most sense in your practice.
+You may decide when/if using alternative methods of virtual communication makes sense in your practice.

-Rest assured, NCMIC will continue to support our practitioners as they embark upon alternative methods, including telehealth and other allowable approaches as part of their practices.
-We are working diligently to provide you with the information you need to do this in a safe and legal manner, including to our website as they become available.
+Rest assured, NCMIC supports our practitioners if they choose to embark upon alternative methods, including telehealth and other allowable approaches as part of their practices.
+We work diligently to provide you with the information you need to do this in a safe and legal manner.
 Each state has its own regulations on telemedicine, telehealth, and operational requirements that must be followed.

-It is incumbent upon you to stay informed of the ever-changing landscape and understand what your local/state/national guidelines are for treating patients in these unprecedented times.
+It is incumbent upon you to stay informed of the ever-changing landscape and understand what your local/state/national guidelines are for treating patients.
 Additionally, if you are considering providing telehealth services, you should check with any insurance carriers whose patients you see to confirm your services will be covered.